 Kohn, Kohn and Colapinto

-The five-lawyer Washington firm Kohn, Kohn and Colapinto specializes in protecting whistleblower employees, FBI agents and individuals exposing fraud in federal contracting.
+The five-lawyer Washington whistleblower law firm Kohn, Kohn and Colapinto specializes in protecting whistleblower employees, FBI agents and individuals exposing fraud in federal contracting.
 Founded in 1988, it successfully challenged the payment of “hush money” in the nuclear industry that resulted in the Nuclear Regulatory Commission implementing formal rules prohibiting the practice.
 (Macktal v.
 Secretary of Labor).